mmnsports.com

 Premier League: Scrapping VAR Could Lead to 100 More Wrong Decisions Per Season

-The Premier League has claimed that if clubs vote to eliminate video assistant referees (VAR), it would result in an additional 100 incorrect refereeing decisions per season.
+The Premier League has claimed that if clubs vote to eliminate video assistant (VAR), it would result in an additional 100 incorrect refereeing decisions per season.

 In a briefing document sent to all 20 clubs before the annual general meeting on Thursday, 6 June, the league outlined the reasons for maintaining VAR.
 This follows Wolves' formal submission of a resolution in May, which triggered a vote on VAR's continued use.